How to Download Files Safely from the Internet

 When you go to a website, you want to be sure it’s secure.
 One thing to look for is that the website address begins with https:// instead of http://.

 That extra letter means it’s a secure site.
-You can also look for a lock or shield icon, depending on your web browser, usually next to the web address.
-Downloading from any random site could be the fastest way to get a virus on your device.
-Here’s what to look for when checking for a legit site.
+Depending on your web browser, you can also look for a security padlock icon or shield icon, usually next to the web address.
+Downloading malicious software or files from any random site could be the fastest way to get a virus on your device.
+Follow these tips so you know what to look for when checking for a legitimate site and to ensure a safe browsing experience.

 When you download files, you want to use the official file sources.
 If you go right to the source, you avoid downloading a computer virus.